COUNTRY HOMES BOULEVARD RESTORATION PROJECT

 Runoff from Country Homes Boulevard, and the neighboring side-streets, driveways, and sidewalks will either sheet flow into the new swale area and slowly infiltrate through the bio-engineered treatment soil, or, in places where side-street runoff is currently hard-piped into the existing asphalt channel, where constructible will now be hard-piped to the swale onto an energy dissipater.

-Stormwater that is carried in the subsurface pipe will still outfall at the same termination point that it does in its pre-construction condition: the Price and Wall Regional Stormwater Facility.
+Stormwater that is carried in the subsurface pipe may still outfall at the same termination point that it did in its pre-construction condition: at the Price and Wall Regional Stormwater Facility.

-We’ve had occasional flash flooding problems these past few spring seasons.
-I’m concerned the swale won’t be able to handle heavy rainfall in the same capacity that the existing asphalt channel does.
+Will the swale be able to handle heavy rainfall in the same capacity that the existing asphalt channel did?

 During large storm events, when the soil is saturated and the stormwater cannot infiltrate fast enough to keep up with the rate of precipitation, water will pond up and spill over into structures in the swale that are directly connected to the subsurface pipe.
 The subsurface pipe is sized to carry the 100-year storm but, in most sections of the pipe, can also carry the 500-year storm.